Shoes01/gameattempt2/README.md

 Requires python 3 and tdl.
 Run engine.py.

-## ISSUES
-* Things only refresh after there is user_input.

-   Have a pre-phase where messages are displayed

 ## TODO
 * Inform the player of their h_mom and v_mom, and how much of each is remaining.